IBM/trusted-service-identity/docs/README.md

 run various Tornjak demos.

-The demos are sorted by complexity, starting with this simple ones and progressing into more complex.
+The demos are sorted by complexity, starting with the simple ones and progressing into more complex.

-We suggest running the demos in specified order.
+We suggest running them in the specified order.

 ## Tornjak Deployment
 There are multiple ways to deploy Tornjak on Kubernetes.